 - Email via Google Apps, and Drive etc. when clients force me.

-- Adobe Fonts (formerly Typekit) are still the best solution for hosted web fonts.
+- Adobe Fonts (formerly Typekit) is still the best solution for hosted web fonts.

 - WordPress is (usually) my publishing platform of choice.
 I host these sites on Servebolt.